zikula-modules/MultiHook/README.md

 - Entirely rewritten for Zikula 2.0.x using ModuleStudio.

 New features:
+- New settings for configuring which replacements should be enabled/disabled (#1).
 - Checkbox column for mass deletion (#2).

 ### Older versions